xd009642/xd009642.github.io/_posts/2024-07-08-on-coverage-and-macros.markdown

 the function signature and the macro call.
 And with this in mind coverage should be 50%.

 But why?
-Maybe this real life code that caused a segfault outside of tests can demonstrate it:
+Maybe this code which was exercised by tests but can cause a segfault shows why:

 ```rust
 let input = self